tengzhihao/learngit/readme.txt

-git is a version cntrol system. git is free software
+git is a distributed version cntrol system. git is free software